CORRECTING

 This unique, in-person program is led by Dr Etienne Joseph and Connie Bell.
 The course includes guest sessions from international experts including from the Africa and the Caribbean.

-The training programme has so far, in its two and half year existence, trained and graduated 60 persons from the African heritage community in Britain to be Community Archivists and Repository Specialists.
+The programme has thus far, in its two and half year existence, trained 60 persons from the African heritage community in the UK.
+Some of these have gone on to form part of a Community Impact Team that we can confidently refer to support heritage work within and beyond our community.

 COURSE HIGHLIGHTS